FilipeBHenriques/CourtCaseApp/README.md

 ## Command to Run the Docker Image

-To run the Docker image, use the following command:
+To run the Docker image, one would use the following command:

 ```bash
 docker run -p 5000:5000 -v /path/to/data:/app/data <docker_image_name>